schemathesis/schemathesis/example/README.rst

 `aiohttp <https://github.com/aio-libs/aiohttp>`_, `attrs <https://github.com/python-attrs/attrs>`_ and `asyncpg <https://github.com/MagicStack/asyncpg>`_.
 It contains many intentional errors, which should be found by running Schemathesis.

+There is also `a tutorial <https://habr.com/ru/company/oleg-bunin/blog/576496/>`_ in Russian that follows this example project.

 Setup
 -----